ViliRaunola/Weather-Application/README.md

 # Weather-Application

 A basic web application for viewing a city's weather forecast.
+Done as a part of a job interview for Weasel Software.

 Live build [here](https://weather-application-production.up.railway.app/)